 In the largest gallery in the museum, you can see just how big those early systems really were.
-There's the Harwell Dekatron aka WITCH computer from the early 1950s, three Elliotts from the 60s, PDP-11s from the 1970s and more.
-Most of them are either being restored or actually working.
+There's the Harwell Dekatron aka WITCH computer from the early 1950s and the ongoing reconstruction of EDSAC that dates back to 1949.

 Whenever families with children visit, they are always amazed just how big the systems from the 50s, 60s and 70s really were.
 Their only knowledge of computing might be the PC or laptop they have at home, or the iPod and mp3 player in their pocket (which has many times more processing power than all the systems on display).
 We have also had many complimentary comments from those of yesteryear who actually worked on or maintained the systems on display, and are often amazed that we have them working.

 The world's oldest original working digital computer

 In 1949 plans were drawn up for a machine to automate the tedious work performed by teams of bright young graduates using mechanical calculators.
 Simplicity, reliability and unattended operation were the design priorities.
 Speed was of a lower priority.

 This pioneering computer first ran in 1951 and by 1952 was using 738 Dekatron tubes for program and data storage, relays for sequence control and valve-based electronics for calculations.